Cancer Screening Project

 Initiative a Collaborative Effort

 The Nebraska Physicians Cancer Screening Initiative is physician-led initiative to bring additional public awareness to the importance of health screening.
-Partnership for a Healthy Lincoln (PHL) is implementing the project, which draws on PHL Director Dr. Bob Rauner’s prior expertise in medical education and clinic-based quality improvement.
+Partnership for a Healthy Lincoln (PHL) is leading the project, which draws on PHL President Dr. Bob Rauner’s prior expertise in medical education and clinic-based quality improvement.

-The cancer screening initiative will work to save lives through early detection of breast and colon cancers.
-Participating primary care clinics will encourage and promote screening among their patients through outreach and in office consultation.
-Clinics will launch systematic efforts within their clinics such as using every visit to verify cancer screening status or reaching out to patients who haven’t been seen in a year or more to remind them of the need for screening.
-Taking this proactive approach is expected to increase the numbers of people who get screened, and better the odds of catching cancer in its earlier, more treatable form.
+The cancer screening initiative works to save lives through early detection of breast and colon cancers, catching them in their earlier, more treatable forms.
+Participating primary care clinics encourage and promote screening among their patients through outreach and in office consultation.
+Each launched systematic efforts within their clinics including using every visit to verify cancer screening status and reaching out to patients who haven’t been seen in a year or more to remind them of the need for screening.
+Taking this proactive approach has measurably increased the number of people who have been screened since the project began.

 Drs.
 Rauner, Rapp, and Webb say they were inspired to create this project because Nebraska has a higher number of colon cancer cases than other states, yet lags behind in screening.
-Says Dr. Rauner, “By aligning the majority of primary care clinics in Lincoln around this project, we hope to be the first community in Nebraska to reach the 80% by 2018 target.”
-While the project began as a Lincoln initiative, other communities have shown interest.
-Two other citites in Nebraska have now signed on.
+Said Dr. Rauner, when the initiative was launched, “By aligning the majority of primary care clinics in Lincoln around this project, we hope to be the first community in Nebraska to reach the 80% by 2018 target.”
+While the project began as a Lincoln initiative, it now also includes providers in Grand Island, Omaha, Nebraska City, Gering, Columbus, and Norfolk.
+To date, nearly all the participating practices are reporting significant colorectal cancer screening rate increases, with four clinics already reaching or surpassing the 80% screening rate goal, and many others close to reaching the goal.

 The project is being funded by Blue Cross and Blue Shield of Nebraska, the COPIC Foundation, and the Nebraska Medical Foundation.